Disability Law Clinic Resource Referral Guide

 • Accessibility Laws

-• Workplace Accommodations in non-union employment situations
+• Workplace Accommodations in employment situations

 • Human Rights claims on grounds of disability discrimination, including claims that relate to disability and other grounds, and failure to accommodate